HackBerkeley/intro-git/README.md

 	new file:   hello.txt
 ```

+Cool, not its tracked but you haven't committed any changes.

 ```
 $ g commit -m "Created hello.txt which contains a greeting" [master (root-commit) f6f7407] Created hello.txt which contains a greeting